teamfacex/LivenessSDKOnline/README.md

 ## 🌟 Features

 #### Utility
-Ensure Secure use of facial recognition based applications by determining liveness of your users
+Ensure Secure use of facial recognition-based applications by determining liveness of your users

 #### Liveness Detection by Motion